The most productive and easiest to use desktop mapping product.

 What is MapInfo Pro™?
-Think about MapInfo as the Microsoft Excel™ for mapping.
+Some users call MapInfo the Microsoft Excel™ for mapping.
 MapInfo is used by all sorts of people for many tasks in many industries.
 Like Excel, there are many advanced features that are available.
 Also like Excel, you use these advanced features as you need to while the basics are at your fingertips.

 MapInfo stands on its own but it also is used to prototype processes that will be automated by other means – such as with other products we sell.